eisoab/CheZOD/README.md

    (i) The data will be downloaded automatically from the corresponding ftp site for the specified bmrid.

-   (ii) An NMR-STAR file (v2.1) must be placed in the running directory.
+   (ii) An NMR-STAR file named bmr<bmrid>.str (v2.1) must be placed in the running directory.
+In the py3 version also the full filename bmr<bmrid>.str is allowed as argument

+The NMR-STAR file:
-The NMR-STAR file must contain chemical shifts (SCSs) and specify: “_Mol_residue_sequence", "assigned_chemical_shifts" and sample_conditions loop
+- must contain chemical shifts (SCSs) and specify: “_Mol_residue_sequence", "assigned_chemical_shifts" and sample_conditions loop.
+- there needs to be an empty line between the last line of the shift list and following line with 'stop_' ( e.g. not present in bmr*.str output from cyana. )

 ## Output files: